hotosm/fAIr/docs/guides/run-locally.md

-# fAIr Development Setup
+---
+icon: lucide/container
+description: Run the full fAIr stack locally with Docker Compose.
+---

+# Run locally

 ## Prerequisites

 - Docker Engine or Docker Desktop, with Docker Compose 2.23.1 or newer (`docker compose version`)
 - Git
-- 4GB+ RAM
+- 8GB or more of RAM (the full stack runs several services)

 ## Quick start